stuymedova/common-design-patterns/README.md

 - Template Method (p.325)
 -->

-\* Pages here are references to the book "Design Patterns: Elements of Reusable Object-Oriented Software" by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides
+\* Pages here are references to the book "Design Patterns: Elements of Reusable Object-Oriented Software" by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides.
+Annotations and diagrams within the files are excerpts from the book.

 ---